robinboncoeur/Art/docs/writing/2DE-1stEd.md

 The room blurred.

-“Mum, I—”
+“Mum, I — ”

 “No.” She shook her head once.
 “This is on me.”

 That undid me more than the apology.

 I stepped into her because I had no language left.
-She caught me at once, one arm around my shoulders, the other hand settling at the back of my head—I was still small enough to fit there.
+She caught me at once, one arm around my shoulders, the other hand settling at the back of my head — I was still small enough to fit there.
 Her blouse smelled faintly of washing powder and coffee, and under that, simply Mum.

 “I am so lucky,” I whispered, though it came out muffled against her.